 • Sunscreen or hat

-*Check with your carrier on how to avoid accidental international charges.
+*Check with your mobile service carrier on how to avoid accidental international charges.
 When in port, you may find cell service, so your smart phone may try to download emails, receive voicemails, etc. which can be costly at international rates.
-You will have the option to purchase internet service on the ship if you like
+You will have the option to purchase internet service on the ship if you like.

 CHECKED LUGGAGE